chuacw/JSONRPC_Framework/README.md

 that if you implement the server at the same time, the interface is registered on the server side as well.

+Passing parameters
+---
+The passing of most parameters are supported with the exception of the following:

+* open arrays,
+* array of const

+* array of X, instead, specify the parameter type as TArray<X>
+* array of const, instead, specify the parameter type as TArray<TVarRec>

 Obtaining an ISomeJSONRPC interface
 ---
 Create a function that returns an ISomeJSONRPC interface.